shoaib6174/No-Code-ML/Blog1.md

 ## Introduction to Machine Learning (ML)

 ### What is ML

-Machine Learning (ML) is a subset of Artificial Intelligence (AI).
-It allows a computer program to learn and improve from data or experience.

-Machine learning is different from traditional program.

-In traditional program, we have to put data and program into computer then it will produce an ouput, but in machine learning we put data and output(result) into computer, in order to create a program which can predict the output if they receive this kind of input.

-I will give you some example that will help you more understand.
+Machine learning is a subset of Artificial intelligence, it has applied statistics and computer science together to create computer programs that can make predictions or analyze the pattern or trends in the data instead of being explicitly programmed to do so.

+and here's an example to help you better understand what machine learning is.

 Example:

-Imagine that you are a teacher and a computer program is a kid and you want them to learn about fruits by using flashcards.
-Each flashcard has a picture of a lemon or apple on them.

-Now you teach them which one is apple and which one is lemon, the kids will learn about these two fruits by observing and remembering their attributes like color, size or shape then you shuffle the deck of lemon and apple photos after that you choose a card from the deck, it's a picture of lemon and ask them "What is on the card" but the kids said it was an apple.
-You know that's not the correct answer so you give them negative feedback and start to teach them again.

-After repeating these processes, teach/ try / give feedback, the kid gives you more accurate answer, and they are able to classify lemon and apple.
+Let's say you are a teacher.
+Your mission today is to teach children to tell which apple is and which one is a lemon using flashcards, in each flashcard used There will be pictures of different apples and lemons.

+Then we started teaching the children by showing a flashcard to see which picture is a lemon and which is an apple.
+Each time we tell the children Children will begin to observe the attributes of the two objects like their shape, color, or appearance, and start to memorize them.

+After we give the children learned and observed all the images.
+We will then select an image that is not in the deck of flashcards and try asking the children What it is.

+Children will try to notice this new picture. and try to match the information in their memory and try to answer the question then you give them feedback about their answer.
+If it is correct they will learn and remember that's correct and use it for the next picture but if it is not, you will teach them again until there is the correct answer.

 ![IMG_80CB1B6EC584-1](https://user-images.githubusercontent.com/96424191/160280866-61026af9-7acd-40ef-9ae1-0fb72c3bdee5.jpeg)

-Machine Learning concept is similar to how kids learn.
-For machine learning, we have to give input data to the model (like Attribute of lemon and apple ) then it will turn these data into set of number or machine language (like kid's memory) we call these sets of number "Features" and we will give them the correct answer by entering these answer in the numbers, we call these numbers "Lable".

-After these processes, we will train the model, so the computer can distinguish cats and dogs according to their features.
+The Machine Learning concept is similar to how kids learn.
+For machine learning, we have to give Training data to the model (like the picture of lemons and apples ) then it will turn these data into numerical data (like a kid's memory) we call these sets of numbers "Features" and we will give them the correct answer by entering these answer in the numbers, we call its "Lable".
+After we train the model by using these steps, we will give it the inputs which we want them to be predicted to the model then check if the answer is correct or not If not start to retrain it again to make the answer more accurate.

 ![IMG_1B8AA11720A2-1](https://user-images.githubusercontent.com/96424191/160281339-607cf81f-7132-4616-a2e4-80ee1e088994.jpeg)

+Machine learning is similar to children's learning.
+They both learn and teaching them our feedback is important but there are also differences.

+For example, there is no limit to what a baby can learn but machine learning models have a limit, it can only learn how to do very specific tasks, such as guess your want to hear next or recommend persons you should know on social media.

 Types of ML algorithms
 -